-- a) No overloads will be approved unless students have already completed a minimum of 12 semester hours of college credit. - b) A student must have a cumulative grade-point average of 3.25 or higher to be approved for overload. - c) No requests for an overload in excess of 21 credit hours per semester will be approved.
+- A. No overloads will be approved unless students have already completed a mini mum of 12 semester hour of college credit. - B. A student must have a cumulative grade-point average of 3.25 or higher to be ap proved for overload. - C. No requests for an overload in excess of 21 credit hours per semester will be ap proved.

 Note: Students placed on Academic Probation are held to a maximum course load of 13 credit hours in any full semester.
-Probationary students are held to a maximum of 11 total credit hours over the summer terms.
+Probationary students are held to a maximum of eleven total credit hours over the summer terms.